-Practical Classes are defined as Practicum, Counseling Internship, Tutorial, and Group Spiritual Direction.
+Practical Classes are defined as Listening Lab, Practicum, Field Experience, Counseling Internship, and Apprenticeship.
 All Practical courses will be given a grade of "CR" (credit given) or "NC" (no credit given).
-If a student receives a NC grade in Practicum I, II, III, or IV, he/she will need to repeat that practicum course until he/she receives credit, CR, to advance to the next practicum course.
+If a student receives an NC grade in First Year Listening Lab Part I or II, or MACP Practicum II (also called Second Yr.
+Practicum) or MDiv Practicum II they will need to repeat that course until they receive credit to advance to the next course.

 Case Conference (Counseling Internship) can also assign a grade of IP (In Progress).
-If a student receives an IP grade, he/she must register again for the course to complete the course requirements.
+If a student receives an IP grade, they must register again for the course to complete the course requirements.